 The crossing to Nassau was uneventful but we have been fighting the trade winds on the nose so, unfortunately, we motored most of the way.
-We spent the night downtown right in front of Atlantis, Paradise Island, and the marina put us into a 25 foot slip (we are 24 feet wide) which gave us significant grief.
+We spent the night downtown right in front of Atlantis, Paradise Island, and the marina put us into a 25-foot slip (we are 24 feet wide) which gave us significant grief.
 Kathryn and Ingrid worked the lines and Alex was on roving bumper duty; the most critical position on the crew.
 We are starting to work as a team and it is most evident during arrival and departures.

-Our travelling companions, the Konesco’shad arranged a week free at a brand new resort on the SE part of the island and we needed parts for the water maker which was leaking badly.
+Our traveling companions, the Konesco’shad arranged a week free at a brand new resort on the SE part of the island and we needed parts for the water maker which was leaking badly.
 We spent three days together: Alex became fast friends with Joellen, Kathryn enjoyed babysitting the Konesco’s youngest daughter, Mommy taught and did laundry while I wrestled with the water maker.

-We toured the island and did a little provisioning but were unsuccessful fixing the water mater so I sent the part back to Spectra for repair.
+We toured the island and did a little provisioning but were unsuccessful in fixing the water mater so I sent the part back to Spectra for repair.
 We did splurge and had dinner at the new restaurant on their opening night which was a real treat.
 I found some clean clothes and mommy dug out a dress….nobody recognized us.
 With clean laundry, a clean boat, and full water tanks we left New Providence and headed for the Exuma Islands.